 India has a rich heritage and a vibrant culture – thanks to thousands of years of booming civilisations.
 No other country offers as much diversity in landscapes, religions, culture and festivals as India.
-No matter the time of the year, be rest assured that there is always some or the other festival being celebrated in some corner of India.
-If you are a serious photographer or a casual traveler, festivals are something you don’t want to miss out on!
+No matter the time of the year, be rest assured that there is always a festival celebration happening in some corner of India.
+If you are a serious photographer or a casual traveller, festivals are something you don’t want to miss out on!
 Now, let’s dive into it, shall we?

 January – Rann Utsav at the Great Rann of Kutch, Gujarat

-February – Konark dance festival at Konark, Orrissa(19th – 23rd)
+February – Konark dance festival at Konark, Orissa(19th – 23rd)

 March – Holi in Vrindavan, Uttar Pradesh ( 8th – 13th )